guardian/coding-exercise-project/kotlin/README.md

 To setup make sure you have the JDK installed and the JAVA_HOME environment variable set.
 You can run `./script/setup` in a terminal to do this for you if you have Android Studio installed.

 Then run in a terminal:
-- `./script/test` to run the unit tests
+- `./script/test` to run the unit tests.
 - `./script/start` to run the main function

+*Please note:* unit tests will not output results if run twice without any test or code changes.
+See: https://blog.gradle.org/stop-rerunning-tests

 If these scripts fail you may have to install JDK and/or Gradle manually and then try running `gradle test` and `gradle run`.